galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_monocle3-rstudio/tutorial.md

 ![Left image showing dataset before batch correction: upper and lower right branches mostly consist of N705 and N706.
 Right image showing the dataset after batch correction: the cells from all the samples are evenly spread throughout the whole dataset.](../../images/scrna-casestudy-monocle/batch_correction.png "Comparison of the dataset before and after batch correction.")

 Do you see this?
 That’s amazing!
 Batch correction did a great job here!
 Now the dataset is nicely aligned, and the cells from all the samples are evenly spread throughout the whole dataset.
-It is worth mentioning that removing batch effects was done using [mutual nearest neighbor alignment](https://doi.org/10.1038/nbt.4091), a technique introduced by John Marioni's lab and supported by Aaron Lun's package [batchelor]( https://bioconductor.org/packages/release/bioc/html/batchelor.html).
+It is worth mentioning that removing batch effects was done using [mutual nearest neighbor alignment](https://doi.org/10.1038/nbt.4091), a technique introduced by John Marioni's lab ({% cite Haghverdi_2018 %}) and supported by Aaron Lun's package [batchelor](https://bioconductor.org/packages/release/bioc/html/batchelor.html).
 Now we can move to the next step and perform dimensionality reduction.